siobhain/ccdshop/TESTME.md

 ### Shopping Bag page
 TEST            | DETAILS                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Items in bag | CONFIRM  - the correct number of items in the bag,
+Items in bag | CONFIRM  - the correct number of items in the bag & that the details (Quantity, Size, Engrave Text, Subtotal) of each line is correct| PASS
-- the correct products in the bag, - by quantity, size & engrave option are listed on the page| PASS Remove item from cart | Clicking the remove link on an item removes the item from the cart. | PASS Quantity Selector | Check the quantity selector functionality by selecting min and plus buttons where applicable.
-Adding a product to the cart to confirm the correct quantity selected is correct. | PASS
+Remove item from cart | Clicking the remove link on an item removes the item from the cart. | PASS Quantity Selector | Check the quantity selector functionality by selecting min and plus buttons where applicable.
+Adding a product to the cart to confirm the correct quantity selected is correct. | DOCUMENTED BUG
-Free delivery threshold | Adding products to the cart where the grand total value is under £50, the cart shows the free delivery warning message.
-The message disappears when the grand total is over £50. | PASS
+Free delivery threshold | Adding products to the cart where the grand total value is under €100, the cart shows the free delivery warning message.
+The message disappears when the grand total is over €100. | PASS

 ### Checkout page
 TEST            | OUTCOME                          | PASS / FAIL